jakehanson/Portfolio/index.md

 ![](https://img.shields.io/badge/Linear Algebra-blue) ![](https://img.shields.io/badge/Image_Processing-gray) ![](https://img.shields.io/badge/Astrophysics-orange) ![](https://img.shields.io/badge/Interactive_Data_Langauge_(IDL)-green)

-In this project, I use the Karhunen-Loève Transform (KLT) to directly detect exoplanets.
+In this project, I use the Karhunen-Loève Transform (KLT) to directly detect new exoplanets.
 This algorithm is a generalization of principal component analysis that diagonalizes the covariance matrix of a set of reference images.
 The result is a set of uncorrelated variables called Karhunen-Loève basis functions that can be ordered based on their importance.

 In Astronomy, these basis functions capture systematic defects in the telescope optics that result in a speckle pattern that is the same order of magnitude as astrophysical sources.
 By subtracting the basis functions, you can remove the systematic defects while retaining the astrophysical signal - enabling the discovery of faint exoplanets in bright environments.